nlptmu/multi-expert-tnm-staging/README.md

 - OpenAI for GPT-4o API access
 - Google for Gemini-2 API access
 - DSPy framework developers
+- Large language models (GPT-4o and Gemini-2) were used as algorithmic techniques for automated TNM staging classification in accordance with ISCB acceptable use policies, with all usage under direct researcher supervision and responsibility.
+- This work was supported by the National Science and Technology Council of Taiwan under grants NSTC 112-2622-E-038-001, NSTC 113-2221-E-038-019, NSTC 113-2627-M-A49-002, NSTC 113-2321-B-038-012, and NSTC 113-2321-B-038-006.
+- This research was partially supported by the National Science and Technology Council of Taiwan, under the program of AI Thematic Research Program to Cope with National Grand Challenges, project NSTC 113-2634-F-A49-004, in collaboration with the Pervasive Artificial Intelligence Research Labs of the National Yang Ming Chiao Tung University.

 ---

-**Note**: This repository contains the implementation of systems that achieved 1st and 2nd place in the NTCIR-18 RadNLP 2024 English main task for automated TNM staging from lung cancer radiology reports.
+**Note**: This repository contains the implementation of systems that achieved 1st and 2nd place in the NTCIR-18 RadNLP 2024 English main task for automated TNM staging from radiology reports.